geneishouko/AA2QtEdit/Readme.md

  * Qt 6
  * C++17 compatible compiler

-Build with QtCreator or with the following commands
+Build with Qt Creator or with the following commands

 ```
 cd AA2QtEdit
-cmake -S . -B build -DCMAKE_BUILD_TYPE=Release
+cmake -B build -DCMAKE_BUILD_TYPE=Release
 cmake --build build
 ```

+After that you can find the AA2QtEdit executable inside the 'build' folder.

 ## Screenshots
 ### AA2QtEdit on Linux